dewitt4/Cloud-Custodain/docs/source/azure/configuration/index.rst

 Configuring Azure Policies
 ==========================

-Understand your options for authentication, executing policies using Azure Functions and monitoring the results of policies.
+Understand your options for authentication, hosting strategies, and monitoring the results of policies.

 .. toctree::
   :maxdepth: 2